abtzpro/QuaintQuanta/README.md

 # QuaintQuanta
 Quantum Machine Learning (QML) in Python

-This repository contains the QQ.py Python script demonstrating the application of Quantum Machine Learning (QML) to solve a classification problem using both quantum and classical machine learning methods.
+This repository contains the QuaintQuanta (QQ.py) Python script demonstrating the application of Quantum Machine Learning (QML) to solve a classification problem using both quantum and classical machine learning methods.

 ## Features